ublue-os/ucore/README.md

 - `nvidia` - images which include latest open nvidia driver and container runtime
 - `nvidia-lts` - images which include LTS nvidia driver and container runtime

+CI uses `-nvidia-open` internally to select the open-driver akmods image, then publishes that variant under the existing `-nvidia` tags.
+Local builds, per-architecture CI images, and sentinel candidates retain the internal selector in their temporary tags; published manifests and the sentinel comparison target use the public tag.

 ### Images

 #### `ucore-minimal`